Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 - temporary bonus/malus for skills and characteristics

-- [TBC] auto-fail rolls of |R|equired skills (Alchemy, Interface, Pilot) if skill value is 0.
-Have to be sure no perk exists to allow a roll anyway.
-Otherwise warn only.
+- auto-fail / prevents rolls of |R|equired skills (Alchemy, Interface, Pilot) if skill value is 0.
+Have to be sure no perk/capability exists to allow a roll anyway.
+If not sure, warn only.

+- check if Occult characteristic

 # Nice-to-have
+- replace unstylable selects with custom-made absolute-positioned list of action buttons for characteristic/skill selections
 - for Roll20 pro users:
     - API for VP & WP management
     - leverage this API from within the sheet

  Freetext Buff/Debuff mod